25 Good Jobs That Don't Drug Test (Or Are Less Likely To)

 When it comes to drug testing, employers have to follow the requirements of their state.
 But different states have different requirements.
 For instance, some states disallow random drug screening of employees, whereas others do not.
 However, all employers—in all states—must handle job-related matters in accordance with the federal Americans with Disabilities Act (ADA), which makes it illegal to discriminate against potential or existing employees on the basis of real or perceived disabilities.

 So, what exactly are your rights as an employee or job applicant?
 According to the U.S. Equal Employment Opportunity Commission, you should know that:

-- Before a job offer is made, an employer cannot ask you about your medical condition, any disabilities, or what prescription drugs you are taking.
+- Before a job offer is made, an employer cannot ask about your medical condition, disabilities, or prescription drugs you are taking.

 - You may be required by law to notify an employer about prescription drugs you're taking if they could negatively impact your ability to work or potentially cause you to put other people in danger while on the job.